nytimes/NYTPhotoViewer/README.md

 ## Swift

-NYTPhotoViewer is written in Objective-C but is fully interoperable with Swift.
-If you experience any interoperability difficulties, please open an issue or pull request and we will work to resolve it.
+NYTPhotoViewer is now written in Swift 6 with full support for strict concurrency and modern Swift features.

 ## Inspiration